cfclrk/markdown-xwidget/README.md

   every change, and there is very little potential for customizing the HTML.

-- [Emacs Application Framework][eaf] - EAF extends Emacs to be able to use Python and Javascript functions, which somehow allows it run a browser and other really cool-looking stuff within Emacs.
+- [Emacs Application Framework][eaf] - EAF extends Emacs to be able to use Python and Javascript functions, which somehow allows it to run a browser and other really cool-looking stuff within Emacs.

   I haven't used this personally yet, as it's a much bigger change than just